MyBord/mybord-client/docs/architecture.md

 * **assets/:**
   * Image assets used in the app.
 * **context/:**
   * Folder containing react context code to be used by different components.
+Includes the root providers for the entire spa (`spaProviders.tsx`).
 * **hooks/:**
   * Folder containing custom hooks.
 * **mockData/:**